 13. Graceland University-Lamoni

 Retention Rate: 64%

 Salary After Attending: $36,200

-Graceland University-Lamoni has two main campuses in Lamoni, IA and in Independence, MO.
-Satellite centers are located in the Iowa towns of Centerville and Cedar Rapids and in Trenton, MO.
+Graceland University-Lamoni has two primary campuses.
+One is in Lamoni, IA, and the other is in Independence, MO.
+Satellite centers are located in the Iowa towns of Centerville, Cedar Rapids, as well as in Trenton, MO.
 More than 50 majors are available at this private university, and the most popular fields include registered nursing, elementary education, and business administration.
-A new bachelor’s degree in Hispanic studies is being launched in the fall of 2019, and students will also be able to take advantage of a new minor option in creative writing.
-In 2018, the student population across all campuses was 2,262.
+A new bachelor’s degree in Hispanic studies launched in the fall of 2019.
+Students will also be able to take advantage of a new minor option in creative writing.
+In 2018, the student population across all campuses was just over 2,000.
 Uniquely, Graceland University requires all Lamoni campus students who are under the age of 23 to live in university-run housing.
 An elected council plans social and academic events for on-campus students, including free movie nights every Thursday.
-The acceptance rate at Graceland University is 56 percent, and it was ranked as number 115 on the 2019 list of best regional colleges in the Midwest by U.S. News.
+The acceptance rate at Graceland University is 56 percent.

 14. Marshalltown Community College

 Retention Rate: 60%